agoncal/agoncal-training-javaee6-advanced/before/02-Arquillian/INSTALL.md

 * `cp ../before/02-Arquillian/PublisherBeanTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/view`
 * `cp ../before/02-Arquillian/MusicianBeanTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/view`
 * Code the other tests following the same logic until all the tests pass

+## Write the REST endpoints tests

+* Copy the files `MusicianEndpointTest.java` to the `rest` package
+* `cp ../before/02-Arquillian/MusicianEndpointTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/rest`
+* Code the other tests following the same logic until all the tests pass
+* Notice that the Arquillian tests are `@RunAsClient`

 ## Execute the tests in a remote environment